 5 Secrets to Welcome Emails Optimization

 Also, use your brand identity in a welcome email.
-Choosing an email template design, consider colors and shifts that would help a user to visually identify your message with a website where he left an email address a few minutes ago.
+Choosing an email template design, consider colors and shifts that would help a user to visually identify your message with a website where he or she left an email address a few minutes ago.

 Monitor your subscribers’ actions and respond accordingly.
 Consider segmentation to understand who opens your welcome emails and re-send them to those who don’t but with a different subject line.
-Also, it’s worth trying to send a follow-up to such subscribers: chances are, your welcome email went to spam or failed to display right in a user’s inbox.
+Also, it’s worth trying to send a follow-up to such subscribers.
+Chances are, your welcome email went to spam or failed to display right in a user’s inbox.

 - Welcome to Benchmark!
 What’s next?

 - Thanks for joining us!
 Here’s your 10% discount.